jonrossso/jonrossso/README.md

 ### **:star: About Me**

-I'm a multi-skilled Analyst / Software and Cloud Engineer with a keen interest in data management cloud technologies.
+I'm a multi-skilled Software and Cloud Engineer / Analyst.
 My journey in tech has been marked by a strong focus on Python and SQL, and I have used my abilities to  contribute to and drive success in projects using Azure and AWS platforms.

 - :seedling: I'm continuously updating my skillset and am currently preparing for the Microsoft Azure Fundamentals AZ-900 Examination.
 Outside of work, you'll find me exploring new technologies, playing around with code or watching super random tech reviews on YouTube.
 - :link: Here's my LinkedIn:  [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jonrossso/)